Anthony-Maundu/python-p3-reading-python-error-messages/README.md

 Fix the errors in each of the files in `lib/`.
 Then confirm the fix by running `pytest` again.

-Commit and push your work using `git` when all of your tests have passed!
+Commit and push your work using `git` when all of your tests have passed!!